Making sense of solar panel specifications

 American vs foreign made panels

-The vast majority of solar modules are made in China.
-This makes sense because China is also the largest consumer of solar in the world, having about double the installed solar capacity of the United States, and is continuing to install solar at a breakneck pace.
+The vast majority of solar modules are made in Southeast Asia.
+This makes sense because China is the largest installer of solar in the world, having about triple the installed solar capacity of the United States, and is continuing to install solar at a breakneck pace.

-This means that there are fewer choices if you want an American made panel, but it is certainly possible.
+There are fewer choices if you want an American made panel, but it is certainly possible to find one.
 The problem is that it isn’t easy for a consumer to find out where their panel is made, because it’s not usually listed on the product sheet.

 Also, you can’t tell where a panel is made simply by checking where the company is headquartered.
 Just like how a Chevy Blazer is made in Mexico while a Toyota Highlander is made in Indiana, you’ll often find Chinese companies making panels in the US, and American companies operating factories in Southeast Asia.